hotosm/hotosm-website/_partners/field-data-collection.markdown

 Intro Text:
 Page Contact:
   Label: Contact HOT
-  Text: Have a question about ways to Partner?
+  Text: Have a question about ways to partner?
   Contact Email: partnerships@hotosm.org
 ---